Combining Groups & Hierarchies for custom drilldown lists.

 Example 1: Group with Hierarchy Drilldown.

-Create a Salesperson group (i.e., Territory) with a hierarchy drilldown to customer, invoice#/date, item.
+Activity 1: Create a new workbook connected to the _Sales_Invoice data source with a Territory group (of salespeople) and a hierarchy drilldown to customer, invoice#/date, item.

-Create a group based on Salesperson.
-In this example we are grouping salespeople into territories:
+Create a Tableau group based on Salesperson, grouping salespeople into territories:

 Western, Central, Eastern, with an additional group for

 Salesperson Groupas the highest level.

 The Salesperson is the next hierarchy level.
 Create a duplicate of the original field and add a dash (“-”) to the end of the name.
 Since a specific field name can only be in one hierarchy, creating a copy leaves the original field in its current hierarchy relationship.